JuliaParallel/ClusterManagers.jl/README.md

 # ClusterManagers.jl

-The `ClusterManager.jl` package implements code for different job queue systems commonly used on compute clusters.
+The `ClusterManagers.jl` package implements code for different job queue systems commonly used on compute clusters.

 > [!WARNING]
 > This package is not currently being actively maintained or tested.